marcus-38/nixcfg/README.md

 This is my small Dell XPS 13" 9310 laptop.

 ## ghost
-This is my mail machine.
+This is my main machine.